Gasparilla Bowl: History

-The Gasparilla Bowl is the third college bowl game to be played in the Tampa Bay area; the Outback Bowl has been held in Tampa since 1986 and the Cigar Bowl was played from 1947 to 1954.
+The Gasparilla Bowl is the third college bowl game to be played in the Tampa Bay area.
+The first was the Cigar Bowl, which was played in Tampa from 1947 to 1954, and the second was the ReliaQuest Bowl, which has been held in Tampa since 1986 and was known as the Outback Bowl for over 20 years.

-On April 30, 2008, the NCAA's Postseason Football Licensing Subcommittee approved a yet-to-be-named bowl game for Tropicana Field to be played as part of the 2008 college football season.
-On November 25, 2008, ESPN Regional Television, the game's owner, announced a one-year title sponsorship agreement with magicJack.

-The inaugural magicJack St. Petersburg Bowl was played on December 20, 2008, between South Florida and Memphis.
-The hometown Bulls won by the score of 41–14, with quarterback Matt Grothe was named Most Outstanding Player.
+In 2008, the NCAA's Postseason Football Licensing Subcommittee approved a yet-to-be-named bowl game to be owned by ESPN and played at Tropicana Field after the 2008 college football season.
+Telecom company magicJack signed on as the title sponsor, and the inaugural magicJack St. Petersburg Bowl was played on December 20, 2008, between South Florida and Memphis, with the Bulls winning 41–14 behind Most Outstanding Player quarterback Matt Grothe.

 For the 2009 game, restaurant chain Beef O'Brady's took over as presenting sponsor.
 The game became known as St. Petersburg Bowl Presented by Beef O'Brady's in December 2009 after the restaurant chain obtained a title sponsorship.
 Rutgers defeated UCF 45–24.

 In 2010, the bowl's name was shortened to the Beef 'O' Brady's Bowl.
 Southern Miss faced Louisville; it was the 29th meeting between former Conference USA rivals.
 Louisville rallied from a 14-point deficit to win their sixth contest in a row against Southern Miss.

 Beef 'O' Brady's stopped sponsoring the bowl after the 2013 edition.
 On June 18, 2014, it was announced that Bitcoin payment service provider BitPay would become the new sponsor of the game under a two-year deal, renamed the Bitcoin St. Petersburg Bowl.
 Bitcoin, the digital currency, was accepted for ticket and concession sales at the game as part of the sponsorship, and the sponsorship itself was also paid for using bitcoin.
 On April 2, 2015, after one year of sponsorship, BitPay declined to renew sponsorship of the game, and it was again called the St. Petersburg Bowl for the next two years.

 On August 23, 2017, Bad Boy Mowers signed a three-year deal to become the official title sponsor of the game, which was rebranded as the Bad Boy Mowers Gasparilla Bowl, after Tampa's Gasparilla Pirate Festival.
 The sponsorship ended after the 2019 game.

 On October 20, 2020, Union Home Mortgage signed on as title sponsor of the bowl, making it the Union Home Mortgage Gasparilla Bowl.
 The 2020 edition of the bowl was set to matchup South Carolina and UAB.
 However, on December 22, South Carolina had to withdraw from the bowl due to COVID-19 issues within their program.
 As no replacement team was available, the bowl was subsequently canceled.